> ARTKACINA

 > ARTKACINA was created to celebrate the

 experiences and achievements of Firstsite.
-Artkacina,
+Artkacina

 draws on Sally’s interests in mythology, community

 and storytelling.
-After visiting the gallery the
+After visiting the gallery, Sally

-capture the vitality, energy and spirit of
+vitality, energy and spirit of Firstsite’s last

-firstsite’s last eleven years.
-Sheinman has created
+eleven years.
+Sheinman has created 544 artkacina –

-544 artkacina – referencing ‘kachina’; native
+referencing ‘kachina’; native American dolls

-American dolls traditionally used to teach children
+traditionally used to teach children about characters

-about characters from Hopi Indian mythology.
-The
+from Hopi Indian mythology.
+The intricately painted

 This commission drew on Sheinman’s interests in